limikael/ideas/MakeAtTheOnion.md

 This is because I would get a lot of value from the Onion allowing me put a 3D printer and tools in this space.
 This is the win-win, since the Onion wants a makerspace, but all stress is removed since this isn't a business venture that must make profit in order to succeed.

+## Business Model

+The are different business models possible for running a makerspace.
+I would like to see the makerspace as a marketplace.
+This means that we will not charge membership fees, but rather provide a place where people can buy and sell goods and services.
+For example, I will buy a 3D printer, and let people use it and pay per 100g of 3D printed output.
+If someone finds my price too expensive, they can buy a 3D printer themselves and compete with me.
+I will also sell material and components, such as Arduino and NodeMCU microcontrollers, ball bearings and PVC pipes.
+If someone wants to build things where the material is not available, for example drone propellers, they can buy a batch of those and then sell them in the makerspace and make a small of large profit.

+It would be awesome in the future to actually build a venting machine for components, so people can buy and sell their components there.

 ## MVP